Assign NoData

 The Grids | Edit | Assign NoData command is used to remove grid node data from a grid in areas not supported by original data or in areas where you do not want to display the map.
 The Assign NoData command assigns the NoData value (1.70141e+038) to specified groups of grid nodes in a grid file.
 Grids with Assign NoData applied contain the same number of grid nodes and the same grid limits as the original grid file.
 The grid nodes in the new grid are identical to the values in the original grid except in those locations where the NoData values are assigned.

 NoData polygon boundaries are defined in a vector file or in a base layer.
 The blanking file format can be used and is a special ASCII format file containing the X, Y coordinates defining the NoData polygon boundary.
 Blanking *.BLN files can be created in the Surfer worksheet, with the Digitize command, or by exporting a vector base layer.
 The NoData values can be assigned to areas inside or outside the polygon or 3D polygon boundary.
-Regions can be assigned the NoData value using the Eraser command in the Grid Editor window.
+Regions can also be assigned the NoData value using the Eraser command in the Grid Editor window.

 Nearly any feature type can be used when specifying boundaries with a base layer: polygon, range ring, rectangle, rounded rectangle, or ellipse.
 A polyline or spline polyline can also be used, but unexpected behavior may occur if the line is open.
 The most common feature for defining NoData polygon boundaries is the polygon or 3D polygon.
 The features must be in a base layer to be used with the Assign NoData command.
 Features in paper space cannot be used.
 Create new features in an empty base layer if you wish to assign NoData values with features created in Surfer.

 To automatically assign the NoData value to areas outside the original data, click the Grids | New Grid | Grid Data command.
-In the Grid Data dialog, check the Assign NoData outside convex hull of data.
+In the Grid Data dialog, select 2D convex hull or Alpha shape in the Assign NoData outside of field.
 Any grid nodes outside the boundary created by connecting the original data is automatically assigned the NoData value.

 In Surfer 14 and prior versions, the Assign NoData command was referred to as Grid Blank.